SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 measurement as on the understanding of the results, and it can have a huge impact on the veracity of an experiment or measuring set up.
-In this sense, wind lidar measurement uncertainties assessment plays a crucial role, since it can determine decision-making processes and therefore the global performance of a wind facility.
+In this sense, wind lidar measurement uncertainties assessment plays a crucial role, since it can determine decision-making processes and therefore the performance of a wind facility.

-The scope of this project is to create an open, standardize and collaborative reference numerical framework to describe unique lidar architectures, characterize lidar uncertainties and provide the needed tools for others to contribute within this framework.
-This is so, but following lines of OpenScience Principles [@OpenScience], the underlying main motivation of this project is to create open and sharable tools and knowledge to reinforce or promote new or existing links and to foster collaborations among research institutions and/or industry, within the wind energy community, but not limited to it.
+The scope of this project is to create an open, standardize and collaborative reference numerical framework to describe unique lidar architectures, characterize lidar uncertainties and provide the tools for others to contribute within this framework.
+This is so, but following lines of OpenScience Principles [@OpenScience], the underlying main motivation of this project is to create open and sharable tools and knowledge, to foster collaborations among research institutions and/or industry and to reinforce/promote new/existing links within the wind energy community, but not limited to it.

 # ``Qlunc`` available capabilities

+``Qlunc`` can perform any kind of scanning pattern, but since the present investigation is focused on VAD (velocity azimuth display) and forward-looking nacelle-mounted measuring modes, the code bends to the use of those patterns.
-Currently, ``Qlunc`` can perform both, VAD and scanning lidar patterns.
-For now, it can perform lidar hardware uncertainties from photonics module, including photodetector (with or without trans-impedance amplifier) and optical amplifier components, as well as optics module uncertainty including scanner pointing accuracy distance errors and optical circulator uncertainties.
+For now, it can compute wind lidar hardware uncertainties from photonics module, including photodetector and optical amplifier components, as well as optics module uncertainty, including scanner pointing accuracy distance errors and optical circulator uncertainties.
 In the near future, uncertainties regarding other hardware components and data processing methods will be impemented in the model.

-Output plots show different signal noise contributors of the photodetector components and estimates of scanning points distance uncertainty.
+Output plots show 1) different signal noise contributors of the photodetector components and 2) estimates of the distance error between theoretical and actually measured points.

 ![Qlunc basic structure.\label{fig:QluncStructure}](Qlunc_BasicStructure_diagram.png)

 # Usage

 The framework has been developed and tested using python3.7.9 64bit.
-A list of required python libraries() for using ``Qlunc`` is provided in the repository, in the *Requirements* section.
-Existing tutorials and working example will help user to navigate all along the Qlunc framework aand to reproduce the most important steps.
-First of all user have to create a digital twin and later on ask for the uncertaintes following the dot notation.
+A list of required python libraries for using ``Qlunc`` is provided in the repository, in the readme.md file, *Requirements* section.
+For more information about the system requirements, please consult *requirements.txt* file.
+Existing tutorials and working example will help user to navigate along the ``Qlunc`` framework, reproducing the most important steps.
+Two of them are explained below in order to facilitate the understanding of the workflow.
+In a first step user creates the lidar digital twin.
+In a later step user introduces a model, by means of a python module,to calculate the uncertainty of the system.

 ## Creating a lidar digital twin